-With the increase in technology and the fundamental changes in the way we communicate, there has been an increased importance to actively engage with others.
-A simple phone call can be the ticket to an engaged exchange.
+With increases in technology and remote workers, there has been a fundamental change in the way we communicate.
+And because of this, there has been an increased importance placed on actively engaging with others.
+A simple phone call or Zoom message can be the ticket to an engaged exchange.
 This is true in all sectors, all organizations, and all types of interactions whether it is business related or personal.

 Answering the phone is easy, answering a question is easy.
 But exceptional customer service, the kind we push to provide here at Foundant, is more.
-It is investing in our clients by taking the time that is needed to not only answer the question but to find ways to leave them a little better off than when we first engaged with them.
-It is picking up the phone with a smile, and being excited about the interaction we GET to have with each and every client, not the phone call we have to have.
+It is investing in others by taking the time that is needed to not only answer the question but to find ways to leave them a little better off than when we first engaged with them.
+It is picking up the phone with a smile, and being excited about the interaction we GET to have with each and every person.

 This kind of service allows you to differentiate yourself in an unconventional and innovative way.